Fritz Kitzing

 Fritz Kitzing was a gender-nonconforming person who was just 27 years old when the Nazis came to power in Germany.
 They faced harassment, discrimination, and violence from the German police, Nazi organizations, and ordinary citizens.
 With the love and support of their family, Kitzing navigated the web of laws and policies and insisted on living life on their own terms.

 This essay was written by Pink Triangle Legacies Project Founder Dr. Jake Newsome and is based on the important research of Dr. Jennifer Evans, Dr. Elissa Mailänder, Ana Pacheco-Kitzing, Andreas Sternweiler, and Dr. Clayton Whisnant.
+It was translated into Spanish by Amilcar Ferrero.
 Thank you for your work in preserving queer history.

 Fritz Kitzing was born in Neuruppin, a small town in north-eastern Germany.
 Fritz dressed publicly in women’s and men’s clothing at different times throughout their life.
 According to Nazi arrest records, Fritz used the pronoun “he” to describe himself.
 We don’t know if this is how Fritz always identified or if they felt compelled to conform for the authorities.
 I have chosen to refer to Fritz using they/them pronouns to reflect Fritz’ gender fluidity.